RAIRLab/EG-Theorem-Proving-in-PMH/src/Chapter1/sheetOfAssertion.md

 was a blank piece of paper.
 This form can be expanded to include any writable surface that maintains the information written.
 This includes whiteboards, blackboards and computer screens.
-Statements written on this surface are asserted as true, and if two separate statements are made, they are considered to be in *conjunction* with each other.
+Statements written on this surface are asserted as true, and if two separate statements are made, they are considered to be in *conjunction* with each other[^1].
 To discuss this Jerry character further, the above statements would look like this on *The Sheet of Assertion*, our writable surface.

 ![The Jerry discussion is not displayable.](./images/JerryDiscussion.png)